The EU Directive On Corporate Sustainability Due Diligence

 Key Initiatives To Reduce Climate Change

-The CSDD-proposal lays the groundwork for member states and outlines rules on obligations for large companies regarding actual and potential adverse impacts on human rights and the environment.
-These impacts can range from their own operations, those of their subsidiaries and potential impacts throughout the organisation’s global supply chain.
+The CSDD proposal lays the groundwork for member states and outlines rules on obligations for large companies regarding actual and potential adverse impacts on human rights and the environment.
+These impacts can range from their own operations to those of their subsidiaries, and potential impacts throughout the organization’s global supply chain.

--Article 7 and 8 of the CSDD obliges companies to take preventive measures, as well as to end activities that result with an adverse climate change impact.
+-Articles 7 and 8 of the CSDD oblige companies to take preventive measures, as well as to end activities that result in an adverse climate change impact.

 -Article 15 of the CSDD includes a requirement to adopt a plan that ensures that the company’s business model and strategy are compatible with the transition to a sustainable economy and the limiting of global warming to 1.5 °C in line with the Paris Agreement.